7 Tips to Make Your Travel More Fun

-2. Watch those stop overs.
+2. Watch those stopovers.

 3. Pack light.

-We just finished driving in Spain and Portugal for 22 days and with our coats, nobody will ever know what you're wearing.
-A change is all you need and wash every night your undies.
+We just finished driving in Spain and Portugal for 22 days, and with our coats, nobody will ever know what you're wearing.
+A change is all you need, and wash your undies every night.
 They dry up fast.
-Remember, if you really need something you can always buy them wherever you are.
+Remember, if you need something, you can always buy it wherever you are.

 4. Shop for quality souvenirs

-5. Shop for gifts in duty free stores
+5. Shop for gifts in duty-free stores

-6. Do your own laundry.
+6. Do your laundry.